TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 This part explains all the geometric (distance, angle) and energetic (when available) parameters used to identify the types of interactions between two residues.

->[!IMPORTANT]
+>[!NOTE]
->It is important to note that a pair of residues can establish diverse types of interactions, and that a single residue is capable of engaging in interactions with multiple others.
+>Remember that a pair of residues can establish diverse types of interactions, and that a single residue is capable of engaging in interactions with multiple others.

 ## A. Interaction regions